-This Revised Draft Environmental Assessment (EA) and Section 4(f) Evaluation has been prepared in accordance with the National Environmental Policy Act of 1969 (NEPA), Council on Environmental Quality (CEQ) regulations (40 CFR 1500-1508), FHWA's Environmental Impact and Related Procedures (23 CFR 771), FHWA's Technical Advisory Guidance for Preparing and Processing Environmental and Section 4(f) Documents (T6640.8A), DDOT's Environmental Policy and Process Manual, NPS Director's Order #12: Conservation Planning, Environmental Impact Analysis, and Decision-making and #87D: Non-NPS Roads.
+This Final Environmental Assessment (EA) and Section 4(f) Evaluation has been prepared in accordance with the National Environmental Policy Act of 1969 (NEPA), Council on Environmental Quality (CEQ) regulations (40 CFR 1500-1508), FHWA's Environmental Impact and Related Procedures (23 CFR 771), FHWA's Technical Advisory Guidance for Preparing and Processing Environmental and Section 4(f) Documents (T6640.8A), DDOT's Environmental Policy and Process Manual, NPS Director's Order #12: Conservation Planning, Environmental Impact Analysis, and Decision-making and #87D: Non-NPS Roads.
 The project also includes the evaluation of potential effects to cultural resources in accordance with Section 106 of the National Historic Preservation Act (NHPA).

 The initial EA was completed and released for 30-day public comment on October 21, 2013 and a public hearing was held on November 5, 2013.
 The public and agencies were given the opportunity to review and comment on the EA until November 22, 2013.
-Given the extended period of time since the public comment period, DDOT and FHWA have decided to issue this Revised Draft EA.
-This Revised Draft EA expands upon the discussion presented in the initial EA as well as addresses comments submitted on the initial EA at the public hearing and during the associated public comment period.
-This EA also identifies Alternative 3-Modified as the Preferred Alternative including the reasons for its selection.
+Recognizing the extended period of time since the initial EA was published, DDOT and FHWA issued a Revised Draft EA to give agencies, interest groups, and the general public an additional opportunity for review and comment.
+The Revised Draft EA expanded upon the discussion presented in the initial EA and addressed comments submitted on the initial EA at the public hearing and during the associated public comment period.
+The Revised Draft EA also identified Alternative 3-Modified as the Preferred Alternative including the reasons for its selection.